Home > Council Policy

 VI—Disqualification of Member of Council

-Any Council Member who is directly affected by a case shall be disqualified from serving during the hearing, or decision, on that case, or other cases presented earlier at the same session.
-However, a Council Member may serve on any cases which are presented after the case in which he is directly interested has been heard and decided.
-This policy does not apply if the affected member is serving on a panel other than where his case is presented.
+Any Council Member who is directly affected by a case shall be disqualified from serving during the hearing and decision, on that case, or other cases presented earlier at the same session.
+However, a Council Member may serve on any cases which are presented after the case in which they are directly interested has been heard and decided.

 VII—Delivery of Council Decisions (Adopted November 1948)